alanng10/Secane/Docue/Module/a.md

 The module list is list as built in Module Module.

-Secane has Single Lang module list avail.
+Secane has Single Lang module list avail for import.

 The list include: